sanjarzayniev/sanjarzayniev.github.io/README.md

 ## Running

-You can serve this project by using `nginx`, or by simply opening from browser.
+You can serve this project by visiting https://zayniev.uz or https://sanjarzayniev.github.io/

 <hr>